snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 Source code is also available at:
 <https://github.com/snowflakedb/snowflake-sqlalchemy>
 # Unreleased Notes
-  - Update README.md to include instructions on how to verify package signatures using cosign.

 # Release Notes
-- (Unreleased)
+- v1.7.3(June 2, 2025)
   - Fix dependency on DESCRIBE TABLE columns quantity (differences in columns caused by Snowflake parameters)
+  - Update README.md to include instructions on how to verify package signatures using cosign.

 - v1.7.3(January 15, 2025)
   - Fix support for SqlAlchemy ARRAY.
   - Fix return value of snowflake get_table_names.